Notes on Progress

 ON THE MYTH OF PROGRESS

-The exponential improvement that my grandfather lived through was happening for all those decades because we were improving combustion — we kept discovering more efficient ways to turn fuel into motion.
+The exponential improvement that my grandfather lived through was happening for all those decades because we kept discovering more efficient ways to turn fuel into motion.
 But this paradigm had limits: there is only so much energy you can get out of chemical reaction.
 When we hit this limit, the improvement stopped.

 This is counter-intuitive because it contradicts the myth of progress.
 We naturally assume that scientific advancement has no limits and that it keeps bringing us innovations at a steady rate.
 I would argue that rockets (and transportation in general) is an excellent counterexample to the myth of progress.
 It shows that sometimes there are limits which can’t easily be overcome.
 Sometimes progress stops.